nipeshkc7/beating-bookies/README.md

 This is a completely API based backend using Node.js and front-end done using Vue.js.

+## Motivation

+Matched-betting has been around for some time now and is quite popular in the UK with different services like odds-monkey providing people with tools to make Matched betting feasible for the average bettor.
+With growing number of Australians learning about this risk free betting technique, people are looking into services like odds-monkey but more relevant to the Aussie market.
+This led to a surge in popularity in platforms like BonusBank which gives out daily plays and a variety of toolset to make the process more efficient.
+However these services do not provide cloud-based storage for tracking and updating user's matched-betting activities.

+Beating Bookies addresses these shortcomings by providing a free to use tracker that tracks user's bets, their profits and provides an interactive dashboard to see betting-related statistics.
+Additionally it provides calculators for placing different kinds of bets including back/lay bets, Dutch 2 way bets, Dutch 3 way bets.

+## Setup

 To setup and run the application on your local machine, Follow these instructions:

 # Server setup